shapeshed/twit-ee.ee_addon/README.markdown

 Changes the first letter of the relative time to uppercase.
 Default - "n"

+### Timeout ###

+	timeout="1"

+The length of time Twit-ee can take establishing a connection to Twitter in seconds.
+Default - 1 second

 ## Single Variables ##

 ### For Status methods ###